dojo/docs/dojox/charting.rst

 Highlight
 ---------

 This action highlights (changes a color by modifying a fill) individual elements of a chart, when a user hovers over an element with the mouse.
-Affected elements include: markers, columns, bars, circles, and pie slices.
+Affected elements include: markers, columns, bars, circles, pie slices and spider plots.

 Highlight supports one additional parameter: